BestTimesToVisit.com Logo

 culture

 Dress modestly, especially when visiting religious sites like the Grand Mosque.
 Think long sleeves and trousers or skirts that cover your knees.
-While Kuwait is relatively liberal, showing respect for local customs will go a long way in ensuring a smooth and positive experience.
+While Kuwait is generally liberal, showing respect for local customs will make your interactions smoother and more pleasant.

 money

 While credit cards are widely accepted, it's wise to carry some Kuwaiti Dinar (KWD) for smaller purchases or local souks.
-You can exchange money at the airport or at exchange bureaus in major malls like The Avenues.
-ATMs are also readily available if you need to withdraw cash.
+You can get a good exchange rate at official exchange bureaus, often better than at the airport.
+Apps like 'XE Currency' can help you keep track of the conversion rates.

 transport